ceri-num/uv-larm/tutorials/1-ros-basics.md

 # Linux and ROS Basics

-The goal of this tutorials is to set up a workspace to control robots and to develop robotics programs.
+The goal of this tutorial is to set up a workspace to control robots and to develop robotics programs.
 We choose to work with ROS (the most used open middleware for robotics) on a Linux-Ubuntu computer (which are the best supported configuration).

-This tutorials supose that you have an Ubuntu-Like 20.04 computer with configured Python and C++ APIs.
+This tutorial supposes that you have an Ubuntu-Like 20.04 computers with configured Python and C++ APIs.
-The tutorials relies on [https://docs.ros.org/en/foxy](ROS2 Foxy).
+The tutorial relies on [https://docs.ros.org/en/foxy](ROS2 Foxy).

 ## Play with Linux.